Heartland Rural Electric Cooperative provides power to more than 11,000 locations across Eastern and Southeast Kansas.

 - Gas Office - 102 E. First Street, Gas KS, 66742

-Office hours are 8 a.m. to 4:30 p.m.
-Monday through Friday.
-Our lobbies are currently closed to the public due to COVID-19.
+Summer office hours are 7 a.m. to 4:30 p.m.
+Monday through Thursday, and 7 to 11 a.m.
+Friday.
+Our lobbies in Mound City and Gas are currently closed to the public due to COVID-19.

 - CEO - Mark Scheibe